 6. Who picks up the mess?
 You do.

-When you’re in labor, all of the other people—like your nurse, your doula, your partner, and your doctor—will pick up your mess.
+When you’re in labor, all other people—like your nurse, your doula, your partner, and your doctor—will pick up your mess.
 All you have to do is focus on having a baby, which is a major job!
-When you have a toddler, not only are you picking up your mess, you’re picking up after your tiny human, too, who can make the biggest mess in five minutes that it’s almost impressive.
+When you have a toddler, you’re picking up your mess and picking up after your tiny human, too, who can make the biggest mess in five minutes, which is almost impressive.
 Unless you have a housekeeper coming over every day, more than likely, you will be putting away the same ten things a million times a day.
 Read here to teach your child how to pick up after themselves!

 7. There are no epidurals for motherhood.

 And lastly, there are always pain-relieving drugs that can make your childbirth experience more comfortable.
-You can rest and nap and hopefully soon be pushing a baby out into your arms!
+You can rest and nap and hopefully soon push out a baby into your arms!
 With motherhood, taking drugs is not recommended or looked highly upon.
 But at least there’s wine? 😉